Gonghe Regency: Interpretations

-Historiographical significance
+Legacy

 The first year of the Gonghe Regency, 841 BC, is highly significant in ancient Chinese history, in that Sima Qian was able to construct a year-by-year chronology back to that point, but he and subsequent historians were unable to confidently date any earlier events in Chinese history.
 Sima himself found the information about earlier dates in his sources to be unreliable and contradictory and so chose not to adopt them in his work.
 The government of the People's Republic of China sponsored the Xia–Shang–Zhou Chronology Project, a multidisciplinary project that sought to give better estimates for dates prior to 841 BC, but the project's draft report, published in 2000, has been criticized by various scholars.

 When encountering the Western term "republic", the Japanese drew parallels with the Gonghe Regency of Chinese history, and began using the term 共和国 (kyouwakoku, literally "shared harmony country", analogous to "commonwealth") to describe such non-monarchical systems.
+This semantic shift would later be reborrowed into Chinese as 共和國 (gònghéguó), and then from Chinese to Vietnamese as cộng hòa quốc, shortened to cộng hòa in modern usage.

-This semantic shift would later be reborrowed into Chinese.
-It is worth noting however, that the term 民國 ("people's state", literally "people's country", read as mínguó, minkoku and min'guk in Chinese, Japanese and Korean respectively) is used when referring to the Republic of China and Korea (but not the People's Republic of China or the Democratic People's Republic of Korea, which use the regular word for "republic").
+It is worth noting however, that the term 民國 ("people's state", literally "people's country", read as mínguó, minkoku, min'guk and dân quốc in Chinese, Japanese, Korean and Vietnamese respectively) is used when referring to the formal names of the Republic of China and Korea; but not the People's Republic of China or the Democratic People's Republic of Korea, where the regular word for "republic" is used.